rathisekaran/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

   The client `monitors all three types of servers`_ in a replica set.
 * tags: map from string to string.
 Default empty.
 * setName: string or null.
 Default null.
+* setVersion: integer or null.
+Default null.
 * electionId: an ObjectId, if this is a MongoDB 2.6+ replica set member that believes it is primary.
-See `using electionId to detect stale primaries`_.
+See `using setVersion and electionId to detect stale primaries`_.
   Default null.
 * primary: an address.
 This server's opinion of who the primary is.
   Default null.